(NewsNation) — Former President Donald Trump has maintained steady support ahead of the 2024 election.

 - Said he would free up stores of liquid gold for energy development

-- Speed up approval of natural gas pipelines into the Marcellus Shale in Pennsylvania, West Virginia, and New York
+- Promised to speed up approval of natural gas pipelines into the Marcellus Shale in Pennsylvania, West Virginia, and New York

-- Exit the Paris Climate Agreement again.
+- Said he would exit the Paris Climate Agreement again.
 Trump previously pulled the U.S. from the agreement, but Biden rejoined upon taking office

-- Would immediately issue national emergency declaration to get a massive increase in the domestic energy supply
+- Said he would immediately issue a national emergency declaration to get a massive increase in the domestic energy supply

 - Wants to eliminate 10 current energy regulations for every new regulation that government adopts